gpmpn2/CS4330FinalProject/README.md

 ## Swift
 #### Language purposes/genesis
 1. ##### Why was the language created/What problems was the language trying to address?
-	- Swift was a large improvement to Objective-C, it incorporated a lot of the benefits of other languages into one package.
+	- Chris Lattner wrote swift for Apple in 2014.
+Swift was a large improvement to Objective-C, it incorporated a lot of the benefits of other languages into one package.
 It read like a modern language, but had the performance of C++.
 It also didn’t have issues with garbage collection.
 On Top of this it allowed programmers to incorporate swift with Objective-C so the language didn’t become obsolete

 2. ##### Is the language a reaction to a previous language or a replacement for another language?
 	- Yes it is a reaction to Objective-C